“This is a good opportunity for us to let the world know what a woman can do”

 But in Sudan, our women-led teams are stepping forward to help put issues like trafficking and violence against women and girls firmly on the local community’s agenda.

-Our programme, made possible thanks to support from players of the People’s Postcode Lottery, is also helping women and girls to recover from traumatic experiences and move forward with their lives.
+Our programme, made possible thanks to support from funds raised by players of People’s Postcode Lottery, is also helping women and girls to recover from traumatic experiences and move forward with their lives.

 We spoke to three women – Safaa, Razan, and Fadua – who are working on the project.